je-suis-tm/web-scraping/README.md

 2018/4/9

 Previously I had said scraping CME was effortless.
 It freaking backfired.
 CME websites changed its website structure from XML to JSON query.
 So I had to update the new method to scrape CME which is called CME2.

+2018/6/19

+Updating proxy handler.
+I used to build empty proxy.
+For those who actually need to use proxy, please check Shanghai Gold Exchange.